vuex-orm/vuex-orm/README.md

 Vuex ORM can be extended via a plugin to add additional features.
 Here is the list of available plugins.

 - [Vuex ORM Axios](https://github.com/vuex-orm/plugin-axios) – The plugin to sync the store against a RESTful API.
-- [Vuex ORM GraphQL](https://github.com/vuex-orm/plugin-graphql) – The plugin to sync the data against a [GraphQL](https://graphql.org) API.
+- [Vuex ORM GraphQL](https://github.com/vuex-orm/plugin-graphql) – The plugin to sync the store against a [GraphQL](https://graphql.org) API.
 - [Vuex ORM Search](https://github.com/vuex-orm/plugin-search) – The plugin adds a search() method to filter records using fuzzy search logic from the [Fuse.js](http://fusejs.io).

 ## Resources